MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-csharp.md

      - Select the "Microsoft.InformationProtection.File" package.
      - Click "Install", then click "OK" when the **Preview changes** confirmation dialog displays.

-3. Repeat the steps above for adding the MIP SDK File API package, but instead add "Microsoft.Identity.Client" to the application.
+3. Repeat the steps above for adding the MIP File SDK package, but instead add "Microsoft.Identity.Client" to the application.

 ## Implement an authentication delegate